With over 4.5 billion worldwide in 2021, social media has become an important communication channel with a critical role for brands.

 Image via Statista

-97% of B2C marketers use Facebook as it provides them with a plethora of organic and paid opportunities for B2C social media marketing.
+97% of B2C marketers use Facebook as it provides them with a plethora of organic and paid opportunities for B2C marketing.

 It also allows you to serve highly-targeted ads to people based on specific demographics, location, interests, and more.

 Along with improving brand awareness, post reach, and engagement, Facebook provides you with valuable insights on your campaign performance.

 This makes it the most-used social channel for paid promotions, with 93% of marketers running paid Facebook campaigns.

 If your B2C marketing strategy is to raise brand awareness, build a community, provide customer service, or promote online selling, Facebook can be a great choice for your campaigns.